alenscaria/Azure-Blob-Manager/README.md

 # Azure-Blob-Manager
-The repository contains code snippets to interact with Azure Blob Storage.
+The repository contains code snippets to interact with Azure Blob Storage using service principal credentials(such as: client ID, tenant ID, and client secret).

 ### Features
 ✅ List all blobs in a container